egarcia262/test_app_6/README.md

 # README

-The Complete Ruby on Rails course
+The Complete Ruby on Rails Course